 Help your kids make predictions as to what will happen with different size eggs and different angles of ramps.

-Older kids may also find learning about Newton’s 3 Laws to be interesting, and they can easily apply them to the eggs on the ramp.
+Older kids may also find learning about Newton’s Laws of Motion to be interesting, and they can easily apply them to the eggs on the ramp.

-An object at rest stays in rest.
+An object at rest will stay at rest, and an object in motion will stay in motion, unless a force acts on it.
 The egg is not going to move unless a force is applied to it!
-So you need to pick it up and provide a way for the egg to accelerate!
+So you need to pick it up and provide a way for the egg to accelerate.
 For every action, there is an opposite and equal reaction.

 Our set up would be a little better to show this if we had a platform for the egg to sit on at the top of the ramp.
 However, an object will stay in motion if it is in motion until it encounters an unbalanced force.
 The unbalanced force here is the shift from the ramp to the floor.